 4. Boosts Brain Function and Mental Clarity

-How Fasting Reduces Stress and Enhances Focus
+Fasting Reduces Stress and Enhances Focus

-5. Strengthens Self-Discipline and Emotional Well-being
+5. Strengthens Self-Discipline and Emotional Well-Being

-How Fasting Improves Self-Control
+How Fasting Builds Self-Control

 6. Promotes Better Blood Sugar Control

-How Fasting Balances Insulin Levels
+How Fasting Stabilizes Insulin

-Benefits for People at Risk of Diabetes
+Benefits for Those at Risk of Diabetes

-7. Enhances Immune System and Reduces Inflammation
+7. Enhances Immunity and Reduces Inflammation

-How Fasting Strengthens Immunity
+How Fasting Strengthens the Immune System

 8. Encourages Healthy Eating Habits Post-Ramadan